 Glasgow was also part of a team that recently won an Emmy Award for a live/unedited sports event for his play-by-play on the 2010 USC-WSU football game.

-The Pacific Lutheran University graduate also spent two seasons as the play-by-play voice of the NBA's Vancouver Grizzlies before the franchise's move to Memphis.
+After attending Pacific Lutheran University, he spent two seasons as the play-by-play voice of the NBA's Vancouver Grizzlies before the franchise's move to Memphis.
 In addition, Glasgow has hosted pregame and postgame shows for the Washington Huskies, Seattle Seahawks and Seattle Mariners.

 Glasgow is a charter inductee into the Mount Tahoma High School Hall of Fame as part of a group that included former NFL great Ahmad Rashad and ex-Los Angeles Dodgers star Ron Cey.